 \subsection{Mixture-of-Experts models}

-The sparsely gated Mixture-of-Experts (MoE) model activates a subset of the model parameters per input, contrary to the dense model, where the entire network is used for each input.
+Sparsely-gated Mixture-of-Experts (MoE) models activate a subset of their parameters per input token, contrary to dense models, where the entire network is used for each input token.
 Therefore, the total amount of parameters can be significantly increased because the computation cost per token becomes only proportional to the size of the activated sub-network, not the total model size.
-An increased number of parameters unlock significant representational capacity.
-Allocating different devices for different experts and running them in parallel, i.e. expert parallelism \cite{fedus2021switch}, in combination with data and model (non-expert parameters) parallelism make MoE computationally efficient and highly scalable \cite{fedus2021switch, lepikhin2020gshard}.
+An increased number of parameters unlocks significant representational capacity.
+Allocating different devices for different experts and running them in parallel (i.e., expert parallelism, \citealp{fedus2021switch}), in combination with data parallelism makes MoE computationally efficient and highly scalable \cite{fedus2021switch, lepikhin2020gshard}.

-In the MoE Transformer models proposed by \citet{lepikhin2020gshard} the FFN sublayers in the dense model are replaced with MoE layers.
-An MoE layer takes an input token representation $x_t$ and then routes it to the top-$k$ experts selected from a set $\{E_{i}\}^{N}_{i=1}$ of $N$ experts thanks to gating network:
+In the MoE Transformer models proposed by \citet{lepikhin2020gshard}, the FFN sublayers in the dense model are replaced with MoE layers.
+An MoE layer takes an input token representation $x_t$ and then routes it to the top-$k$ experts selected from a set $\{E_{i}\}^{N}_{i=1}$ of $N$ experts thanks to a gating network:

-Where $W_g \in \mathbb{R}^{d\times{}N}$ is a learned parameter.
-The output of the MoE layer is a weighted sum of the outputs of the $k$ selected experts:
+Where $W_g \in \mathbb{R}^{N\times{}d}$ is a learned parameter.
+The output of the MoE layer is a weighted sum of the outputs of the $k$ selected experts $\mathcal{E}$: